 Testing Center Information

 All NOVA campus Testing Centers stay open for posted hours and will make every attempt to have the test you need when you need it.

 General Testing Procedures

 - Cell phones and/or outside electronic resources are strictly prohibited in the Testing Center.
 Any use of an unauthorized electronic device, as well as unauthorized internet access, will be considered cheating.

-- A current picture ID and Student ID number are required to take any exam in the Testing Center.
+- A government-issued, unexpired picture ID is required to take any exam in the Testing Center.

-- Examples: Driver's License, military ID, a passport, a personal identification card from DMV, a NOVACard Photo ID or green card.
+- Examples: Driver's License, military ID, passport, personal identification card from DMV, NOVACard Photo ID or green card.
+Pictures or photocopies of identification are not permitted.

-- Use NOVAConnect to find your Student ID number and bring this number with you to the Testing Center.
+- Use myNOVA to find your Student ID number and bring this number with you to the Testing Center.
 Computers are available in the Campus Libraries, Student Services Centers and Open Computer Lab to look up Student ID numbers and print exam passes.

 - All placement exams must be started at least 2 hours prior to closing.

-- All other exams including ELI tests and instructor referred makeup tests must be started at least 60 minutes prior to closing.
+- All other exams including NOVA Online tests and instructor referred makeup tests must be started at least 60 minutes prior to closing.

 - Allow adequate time for all exams.
 All exams must be completed and will be collected 15 minutes before closing.